 In this instruction we will set up a relatively simple model that can simulate floods, using a DEM and some levee’s.
 For a flood model we need a DEM and possibly a friction raster.
 For this instruction it is assumed you have both at the ready.

 Once all your raster-files meet the requirements (as outlined in Rasters) we can set up the model through the spatialite database.
 The spatialite database contains all the information that goes into your model except the raster-files.
-To see what is inside the database, you have to connect to the spatialite database using the Modeller Interface.
+To see what is inside the database, you have to connect to the spatialite database using the Building and adjusting a model with the Modeller Interface.
 This way, all relevant 3Di-layers are loaded.

 Some basic settings you must fill out have to do with keeping track of your scenario and the type of model you are making.
 Consider the following steps: